Venezuelan crisis of 1902–1903: Outcome

 However, the blockading nations argued for preferential treatment for their claims, which Venezuela rejected, and on 7 May 1903 a total of ten powers with grievances against Venezuela, including the United States, signed protocols referring the issue to the Permanent Court of Arbitration in The Hague.

+The revolutionaries, bearing a wound that could not be healed, succumbing finally in July 1903 in the Battle of Ciudad Bolivar after the siege of government army conducted by General Juan Vicente Gomez, with which Matos decides to leave Venezuela, establishing itself in Paris.

+Venezuela's relations with Germany, Italy, and the United Kingdom remained strained marked by mistrust, although diplomatic intervention by the United States helped resolve the crisis peacefully.

-The Court held on 22 February 1904 that the blockading powers were entitled to preferential treatment in the payment of their claims.
+The Permanent Court of Arbitration in The Hague held on 22 February 1904 that the blockading powers were entitled to preferential treatment in the payment of their claims.
 Washington disagreed with the decision in principle, and feared it would encourage future European intervention to gain such advantage.

-As a result, the crisis produced the Roosevelt Corollary to the Monroe Doctrine, described in Roosevelt's 1904 message to Congress.
+As a result, the Venezuelan crisis produced the Roosevelt Corollary described in President Roosevelt's 1904 message to Congress as a response to Drago Doctrine.
 The Corollary asserted a right of the United States to intervene to "stabilize" the economic affairs of small states in the Caribbean and Central America if they were unable to pay their international debts, in order to preclude European intervention to do so.
 The Venezuela crisis, and in particular the arbitral award, were key in the development of the Corollary.

+In 1905, the United States sent US Navy warships to Dominican Republic and demanded the customs house be turned over to american negotiators, who used proceeds to pay foreign creditors.
+The case exemplifies the power that the U.S. were able to exert in the Americas as a result of the Roosevelt Corollary, with them taking action to prevent European powers becoming involved in debt collection via their usual methods, such as blockades.